nlesc-sherlock/emma/README.md

 #On each bash
 . env_linux.sh

-# Key used by root
+# Key used by root, no need of passphrase
 ssh-keygen -f ${HOST_NAME}.key
 # Key used by ${HOST_NAME} user
 ssh-keygen -f files/${HOST_NAME}.key